MSeifert04/iteration_utilities/docs/tipps.rst

     because integer don't compare to floats.
 In that case you need to use:
     ``(5.0).__lt__(10.2)``.

-However public methods are always avaiable as well as several special methods
+However public methods are always available as well as several special methods
 like: ``__len__``, ``__contains__``, ...